Health Psychologist Career (Salary + Duties + Interviews)

 3. Consulting with a new weight management center about their methods and strategies

-4. Publishing a report on how receiving different diagnoses affect physical health
+4. Publishing a report on how different diagnoses impact patients' mental and physical health

 5. Assessing patients and providing strategies for improved health